-We established minimum times of direct English instruction for all grade levels.
+The EL Department has established minimum times of direct English instruction for all grade levels.
 Less proficient students receive more hours of instruction than those who are more proficient.

 Older students generally require more instruction because there tends to be a greater academic discrepancy between them and their native English-speaking peers.
 Our time of service recommendations are:

-- Beginning and emerging: 110-150 minutes per week
+- Grade: K-5.
+Beginning and Emerging: 110-150 minutes per week.

-- Intermediate and advanced: 80-110 minutes per week
+- Grade: K-5.
+Intermediate and Advanced: 80-110 minutes per week.

-- Beginning and emerging: 300-450 minutes per week
+- Grade 6-12.
+Beginning and Emerging: 300-450 minutes per week.

-- Intermediate and advanced: 225-300 minutes per week
+- Grade 6-12.
+Intermediate and Advanced: 225-300 minutes per week.

-We adopted the WIDA identification criteria for determining whether a student with a home language other than English qualifies for EL services.
+The Intermediate School District 287 EL Program has adopted the WIDA identification criteria for determining whether a student with a home language other than English qualifies for EL services.

 - Identify students’ language proficiency levels